-On September 29, 2011 the National Science Foundation (NSF) approved a grant (GEO-1143506) to support the project "IAI Interdisciplinary Trianing Program" This is a grant continuing for approximately 3 years, contingent on the availability of funds and on the
+On September 29, 2011 the National Science Foundation (NSF) approved a grant (GEO-1143506) to support the project "IAI Interdisciplinary Training Program".

 This is a grant continuing for approximately 3 years, contingent on the availability of funds and on the scientific progress of the project.